Starmand6/op-crowdfund-dom-assurance/readme.md

 -   Add edge case or bizarre case testing in unit tests and staging tests.
 -   Add user action feedback, e.g. creating visual displays when a campaign has met a goal from a pledge, error messaging, etc.
--   Add more functionality on the front end to get info on existing or past campaigns.
+-   Add more functionality on the front end to get more precise info for existing or past campaigns.
 -   Add more flexibility in the user inputs for payment amounts and campaign lengths.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>